sanity-io/structured-content-2022/web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Environment variables

+To override defaults, add a _.env_ file to this _/web_ directory.
+The file should not be committed to your repository.
+The following variables are supported:

+- SANITY_STUDIO_API_DATASET: The name of the dataset to use for the Sanity API.
+If not specified, `staging` will be used locally and for Live Previews, and `production` in production.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: